VedantKh/personal/src/routes/experience/+page.md

 brokerage at 20, so retreated to the comfort of a Math major at Stanford.

-# Friends and Family

-Built a strong community of builders at Stanford and raised $200k to give out in grants.
-Here are my [thoughts](https://friendsandfam.xyz/manifesto) about why this is important.

 # Martian

-Spent a few weeks at Martian on growth and product.
-Helped close a [channel partnership](https://newsroom.accenture.com/news/2024/accenture-invests-in-martian-to-bring-dynamic-routing-of-large-language-queries-and-more-effective-ai-systems-to-clients) with Accenture.
+Spent a few weeks at Martian, helped close a [channel partnership](https://newsroom.accenture.com/news/2024/accenture-invests-in-martian-to-bring-dynamic-routing-of-large-language-queries-and-more-effective-ai-systems-to-clients) with Accenture.